mySuperMon/mySuperMon-MySQL-Batch/README.md

 In above json configure your details.

-Step 2: Create Usecase _Signup.txt file add the queries of the configured database.
+Step 2: Create customer.txt file add the queries of the configured database.

-Step 3: Signup_Result.txt file is created to store the Usecase_Signup execution result.
+Step 3: out_customer_Result.txt file is created to store the Usecase_Signup execution result.

 Step 4: The response.json file is created in order to store the report of the usecase after executed